BekMart/21-practice/README.md

 - I used the code relating to incrementing scores from the [Love Maths](https://github.com/BekMart/love-maths/blob/main/assets/js/script.js) walkthrough poroject which I completed via the Code Institute website.
 - I used [W3 schools](https://www.w3schools.com/howto/howto_css_modals.asp) to assist me in creating a modal to host the game rules.
 - I used [Google Gemini AI](https://gemini.google.com/share/4e8385ecd3c0) to assist me in creating animation that worked to display the results in the center of the screen for a certain amount of time.
 As well as to share code with me regarding how to add audio files to be triggered when results are revealed.
-- [Google Gemini AI](https://gemini.google.com/app/3aefc29595f663f6) was also used to help me create a function to reduce the value of the ace card by 10 if the player has a score exceeding 21 in their hand.
+- [Google Gemini AI](https://gemini.google.com/app/3aefc29595f663f6) was used to help me create a function to reduce the value of the ace card by 10 if the player has a score exceeding 21 in their hand.

 <h2 id="media">Media</h2>